JosephPrichard/CPractice/README.md

 Solve a system of equations stored in a matrix using pointer arithmetic to traverse the matrix.

 ### SuperMarioPaint
-Parse a series of commands and draw to a 50x50 Linked Grid (linked with pointers)
+Parse a series of commands and draw to a 50x50 Linked Grid (linked with pointers).

 ### WarioEconomics
 Parse a polynomial to a LinkedList, sort the Linked list with Merge Sort, then differentiate the polynomial.